-Long term increases in vehicle kilometres travelled (VKT) is generally related to economic growth, as demonstrated by the doubling of Heavy Commercial Vehicle traffic since 1989 (Figure 5).
+Long term increases in vehicle kilometres travelled (VKT) are generally related to economic growth, as demonstrated by the doubling of Heavy Commercial Vehicle traffic since 1989 (Figure 5).

-Higher VKT contributes to additional CO_2 emissions and other environmental impacts, increased safety risks, longer peak period journey times and more congestion.
+Higher VKT contributes to additional CO2 emissions and other environmental impacts, increased safety risks, longer peak period journey times and more congestion.

-Regional VKT has historically also shown steady growth.6 However, as shown in Figure 6, regional (as well as national) VKT has become more volatile since 2005.
+Regional VKT has historically also shown steady growth.
+However, as shown in Figure 6, regional (as well as national) VKT growth has levelled off since 2005.
 This is due primarily to fuel price increases and the economic recession.